 Nevertheless, your symptoms might result from a high dosage that doesn’t work for you.
 This doesn’t mean that you should stop your medication.
 Instead, talk to your healthcare provider and discuss your symptoms.
 They might change your dosage or find a better medication that works for you.

-Your mental health journey is a long one, and if the medication doesn’t immediately make you feel better, you might just need to push through and don’t give up.
+Your mental health journey is a long one, and if the medication doesn’t immediately make you feel better, you might just need to push through for your wellness and don’t give up.